alexeykhan/amocrm/README.md

 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by amoCRM or any of its affiliates or subsidiaries.
-This is an independent and unofficial API.
+This is an independent and unofficial API client.
 Use at your own risk.

 ## Installation